Ilelakinwa-Samuel/Star-wars-character-task/README.md

 4. Make your design pretty and responsive.

-5. When you are done, host your application on netlify (submit link should be added to your turned in field on Teams)
+5. When you are done, host your application on netlify -